Ultimate Guide To WordPress RSS

 WP RSS Aggregator

-WP RSS Aggregator is an RSS feed importer and auto blogging plugin for WordPress that offers a number of premium add-ons for additional functionality.
+WP RSS Aggregator is an RSS feed importer and auto blogging plugin for WordPress with extended functionality with premium extensions (add-ons).

 For more details, go here: